Back to Blog

 From autonomous cars and smart manufacturing to personalized shopping, automated disease detection, and government cloud infrastructure, AI is transforming industries and redefining what’s possible in business and society.

 As AI capabilities continue advancing, there is a growing demand for people who can design and deploy AI systems.
-According to We Forum, the AI space will employ nearly 100 million people by 2025; additionally, Resume Builder reports that 96% of recruiters in 2024 prioritize candidates with AI skills
+According to We Forum, the AI space will employ nearly 100 million people by 2025.

 With such demand, AI skills will be immensely valuable in the coming years, especially if combined with knowledge of a particular industry or business function.